Certificates of quality

 or dried that has not been dressed. (planed).

-Sap - The water in a tree which is rich
+Sap - water in a tree which is rich

 in minerals and nutrients.

-Sapwood - The new wood in a tree that
+Sapwood - new wood in a tree that

-lies between the bark and the heartwood.
+lies between bark and heartwood.
 Sapwood is usually lighter in color, and becomes

 moisture from green wood to improve its workability and stability.